Eugene Ormandy: Early life

 Ormandy was born in Budapest, Austria-Hungary, as Jenő Blau, the son of Jewish parents Benjamin Blau, a dentist and amateur violinist, and Rozália Berger.

 His musical talents emerged early.
 Blau received his first violin lessons from his father at the age of three and a half and was proficient enough as a violinist to enter the Royal National Hungarian Academy of Music at the age of five, being the youngest student to date.

 From 1909 a student of Jenő Hubay, he passed the finals in chamber music and in violin in spring of 1915.

 From 1917 Blau undertook first tours in Hungary and Germany; among other things as concertmaster of the Berlin Blüthner Orchestra.
 In 1918 he became briefly professor for violin at his old university.
 From 1917 to 1920 he also completed a degree in philosophy.

 Motivated by promises made by a dubious impresario, he emigrated to the US in 1921.

 Until 1918 Ormandy used the stage name "Eugen Blau" in public performances, "Eugen" being the German equivalent of "Jenő".
 About 1919, after the end of the Austro-Hungarian Empire, he used "Jenő B. Ormándy".
 At the time of his arrival in America in 1921, he was using "Jeno Blau", but by 1925 he was going by "Eugene Ormandy".
 The origin of the surname "Ormandy" is uncertain.
 Speculation that it was either his middle name or that of his mother appears to be unfounded.
 His father changed his surname to "Ormándi" on March 22, 1937, a few weeks before emigrating to the United States.

-Arthur Judson, the most powerful manager of American classical music during the 1930s, first heard Ormandy when he conducted (as a freelancer) for a dance recital at Carnegie Hall by Isadora Duncan; Judson later said, "I came to see a dancer and instead heard a conductor".
+Arthur Judson, the most powerful manager of American classical music during the 1930s, first heard Ormandy when he conducted (as a freelancer) for a dance recital at Carnegie Hall by Isadora Duncan; Judson later said, "I came to see a dancer and instead heard a conductor."

 Career

-At Judson's instigation Ormandy substituted for the ailing Arturo Toscanini with the Philadelphia Orchestra in 1931.
+At Judson's instigation Ormandy substituted for the unavailable Arturo Toscanini with the Philadelphia Orchestra in 1931.
 This led to an appointment as musical director of the Minneapolis Symphony Orchestra, a post he held from 1931 to 1936.
 In this post he became nationally known in the US through his recordings, which included the first versions on disc of Kodály's Háry János suite and Schoenberg's Verklärte Nacht.
 In 1936 he returned to Philadelphia as joint conductor with Leopold Stokowski.
 After two years he became the orchestra's sole music director; he held the post for 42 years (1938–1980), before stepping down to be its conductor laureate.
 He took the Philadelphia Orchestra on several national and international tours, and appeared as a guest conductor with other orchestras in Europe, Australia, South America and East Asia.